 "The most powerful theatrical event I saw."
 The Financial Times on Love Letters at Latitude

 Love Letters Straight From Your Heart was devised at Leeds Met Studio Theatre and Arnolfini, Bristol.
 A Scratch version of the work was performed at BAC's Burst Festival on 18th & 19th May 2007.
 Since then the show has toured to National Review of Live Art, Glasgow, Arnolfini, Leeds Met Studio Theatre, Alsager Arts Centre and Latitude.
 We trialled a version of the show for elderly people at the Peel Centre in Islington, in association with the Clod Ensemble's Extravagant Acts for Mature People programme, and the Lyric Hammersmith in January 2009.
-We presented the show at the Edinburgh Fringe Festival in August 2009.
+We presented the show at the Edinburgh Fringe in August 2009.

 I just wanted to send you an e-mail to say that I saw your show on Saturday evening at the NRLA and I thought it was amazing!
 The best thing I saw there.
 It really touched me and I haven't stopped thinking about it since.
 I hope I'll get the opportunity to see it or some of your other work again soon.

-I loved it, I loved it, I cried, I was seduced, I fell in love again, I drank cava and said I wouldn?t.
+I loved it, I loved it, I cried, I was seduced, I fell in love again, I drank cava and said I wouldn't.
 I want to say thank you for that wonderful performance.
 I think this show is the one to build bridges and mend hearts.
 Thank you.

 Well, thank the lord for Uninvited Guests.
 They made my trip to Glasgow worth it.
 What a marvellous, open-hearted, joyful piece of theatre.